manicinc/logomaker/README.md

 **Live Demo**: https://manicinc.github.io/logomaker

-Free forever hosted on GitHub pages
+Free forever hosted on GitHub pages (with limitations noted below)

-## Portability Features 🚀

-Logomaker is designed to be exceptionally portable, maniacally even:
+## Note ⚠️

+The online version hosted on GitHub Pages has much longer initial loading times compared to running Logomaker locally or on a different host.
+This is because all font data (over 400 fonts) is loaded client-side as Base64-encoded strings rather than standard font files.

+This approach isn't just a workaround for GitHub Pages / LFS limitations - it's a deliberate design choice aligned with our core philosophy of **extreme portability** and **mania-driven development**.
+By embedding fonts directly into the application:

-- **Single-File Option**: The entire application can be bundled into one HTML file.
-The entire UI and styles IS one HTML file!
+- **One-file wonder**: The entire application can run from a single HTML file

-- **No Server Required**: Use it offline, on any device with a modern browser
+- **No server required**: Use it offline, on any device, anywhere
+- **Zero dependencies**: No need for external font servers or CDNs
+- **Ultimate shareability**: Email the file to clients or colleagues - it just works.
+Anybody can own the software fully-functional offline forever with no technical experience.

 ## Features 💫